 Web Connection supports creation of SQL Server tables to hold logging, session and async request information.
-This can be useful for systems that are otherwise using SQL Server to hold datafiles to remove any dependencies to local VFP tables.
+Using SQL Server can be useful for systems that are otherwise using SQL Server for data access, to remove any dependencies to local VFP tables.
 This may be especially important for large installations that are running on load balanced systems where multiple servers must share these session and log files.

-This Wizard takes you through creating a database or using an existing one to add the wwRequestLog and wwSession table to.
-Once the tables are created additional manual steps are required to actually configure Web Connection to use those tables, which is described in the last steps of this topic tree.
+wwSession table to.
+Once the tables are created additional manual steps are required to actually configure the Web Connection application to use those tables, which is described in the last steps of this topic tree.

 This feature is not available for shareware version users, since the implementation requires a recompile of the classes.
 You can create the databases, but the actual tables will never be accessed or read from.

 Note that you don't have to run the Wizard described in this walkthrough.
 You can create the database using the script that can be found at:

 - Open SQL Server Management Studio (or whatever tool you like to use for SQL)